naimaotberd/Sparse2Dense/README.md

 # Installation

 # Download models

-# License
-Free for non-commercial and scientific research purposes.
-By using this code, you acknowledge that you have read the license terms (link) understand them, and agree to be bound by them.

 # Reference
 Please cite the following paper if you use the code directly or indirectly in your research/projects.